JEspitiaBriers/ePOS_University/README.md

 Code dump for the University group project, ePOS.

 This is university project to create a point-of-sale system.
 This README.md document will be updated throuhgout the projects devlopment

+// -- this is to test how group editing works